saviravi/tapl/README.md

 # tapl
-Implementations and exercises from Types and Programming Languages, usually in OCaml
+Implementations and exercises from *Types and Programming Languages*, usually in OCaml